derekbrokeit/SBM-Spec/Material Processing/MaterialProcessingIntroduction.md

 **End Effector:** The end effector interface is defined as a volumetric body with a physical threaded hole pattern for mounting to a manufacturing system as well as an electrical connection for providing power/data to the end effector.

 End effectors provide both invasive and non-invasive forms of processing and are used throughout many different material processes.
 Example end effectors include additive manufacturing extruders, subtractive manufacturing end mills, and inspection sensor units.

+Throughout this document several approved spaceflight standards will be referenced in order to ensure new developments meet approved requirements.
+In general the defacto document to reference is the NASA Payload Safety Policy and Requirements for the International Space Station, document SSP 51700.